minifisk/spync/README.md

 # spync
 An awesome app for comparing your music taste with your friends

+[b]Acknowledgments[/b]
+Huge thanks to @blahbla for helping me figure out some async problems with the passport module.

 Run by:

 1) Creating a .ENV file with the following variables